-The top-down approach works well when there’s clear insight into the details of a project, and the leading project manager has a big-picture of how the project contributes to the organization.
+The top-down approach works well when there’s a clear insight into the details of a project, and the leading project manager has a big picture of how the project contributes to the organization.

 The benefit of top-down is that the major tasks are quickly identified, and the details are later refined by the project team.
 However, the downside is that details might be missed without a detailed review by the project team.

 A Top-Down Example

 Let’s say you’re responsible for upgrading your application’s hardware and software layers.
 Based on past experience, you know you’ll need to install a new server, install the upgraded operating system, and then install the latest version of the application software.
 These are all top-down tasks that can be assigned to a project team to implement.
 The risk is that the application software doesn’t work on an upgraded software layer due to a conflicting API or compiled library.
 The challenge is in all those pesky details that impact your project.